 Keto scrambled eggs are one of the most satisfying ways to start the day when you're on a keto diet!
 I'll show you how to make your scrambled eggs perfectly soft and creamy.
-This easy keto breakfast is ready in 5 minutes and contains just 0.9g net carbs.
+This easy sugar free keto breakfast is ready in 5 minutes and contains just 0.9g net carbs.

 Table of contents